Collecting Antique Chinese Porcelain

 This site provides an introduction to collecting antique Chinese porcelain and ceramics.
 It also contains useful information and tips for collecting Chinese antiques in general.

 Establishing a collection of Chinese porcelain requires not only antiques related knowledge, it makes it also necessary to learn a lot of peripheral things as, for example, the ability to recognize fakes.
 This is especially true with Chinese porcelain.
 This site provides basic information on genuine and fake antiques from China.
-It shall enable the prospective collector to make more informed decisions in view to Chinese antiques.
+It should enable the prospective collector to make more informed decisions in view to Chinese antiques.

 Budai - the laughing Buddha